john-cuffe/MAMBA2/README.md

 ### Using the use_remaining_parsed_address feature

   - While parsing addresses, users may not want to compare multiple strings, but rather only identify some components of a parsed address to use as blocks or strings.
 This function allows any remainder to be used as a fuzzy variable.
   - For example, imagine parsing the address '123 Main Street SW Apartment 1, Anytown, AS, 12345'.
-If we wanted to match using city, state, and zip as blocks and include the address number as its own variable, MAMBA would remove those features from the string but leave 'Main Street SW Apartment' as a string, which itself may contain valuable information.
-Leaving the _use_remaining_parsed_address_ feature as 'True' tells MAMBA to create a new fuzzy variable to use in the model based on all of the address components _not otherwise used as a block or a separate variable_.
+If we wanted to match using city, state, and zip as blocks and include the address number as a variable, MAMBA would remove those features from the string but leave 'Main Street SW Apartment' as a string, which itself may contain valuable information.
+Leaving the _use_remaining_parsed_address_ feature as 'True' tells MAMBA to create a new fuzzy variable to use in the model based on _all_ of the address components _not otherwise used as a block or a separate variable_.

 ## Custom Matching Models
  <a id="custom_models"/>

   - Users may wish to user their own custom matching model in addition to those available in MAMBA.
   - If so, user must enter a fully self-contained function in _custom_matching_function.py_ to run, as well as set the custom_matching function in your mamba properties file to True.
-  - Must return a model-like object that has the same features (predict, scoring etc) as a standard scikit-learn model.
+  - Must return a model-like object that has the same features (predicts, predict_proba, scoring etc.) as a standard scikit-learn model.
-  - Currently, this model will be compared to the standard suite of matching models available to MAMBA, but future iterations will allow users to replace the MAMBA models completely.
+  - Turn _use_mamba_models_ to 'False' to only use the custom model and none of the MAMBA built-in models.

 ## Imputation Methods
  <a id="imputation_methods"/>